In today's competitive business landscape, providing an excellent customer experience is critical...

 To summarize, VoC programs collect feedback to improve all interactions a customer might have with an organization.

-How Does a Voice of the Customer (VoC) Program Help?
+How Does a Voice of the Customer Program Help Businesses?

-Instead of simply aggregating assessments to learn if something is performing well, the voice of the customer (VoC) focuses on understanding the feedback and making improvements based on customer complaints and needs.
+- Add Detailed Insights to Data: Voice of the customer (VoC) focuses on understanding the feedback and making improvements based on customer complaints and needs.
 Good VoC programs stress the importance of asking deeper questions that allow customers to give detailed reviews.

-Valuable VoC programs help organizations understand their customer’s journey better.
-Along the way, customers may interact with various staff members and have different experiences through the point of purchase and thereafter.
-An organization that employs an effective VoC program will focus on all of these touchpoints in the customer’s journey to help formulate the bigger picture.
+- Understand the Customer Journey: Along the way, customers may interact with various staff members and have different experiences through the point of purchase and thereafter.
+Effective programs will focus on all of these touchpoints in the customer’s journey to help formulate the bigger picture.

-Quality VoC programs do not employ ineffective surveys that only serve organizations by setting them up to receive compliments and other positive remarks.
-Organizations with worthwhile VoC programs encourage critical feedback that will bring valuable insights needed to drive change.
+- Gain Critical Feedback for Change: Avoid ineffective surveys that only serve organizations by setting them up to receive compliments and other positive remarks.
+Organizations with worthwhile VoC programs encourage critical feedback that results in actionable recommendations.

-Building a Voice of the Customer (VoC) Program
+How to Build a Voice of the Customer Program

 Building a successful VoC program can be broken down into three steps: listening to customer feedback, creating an actionable plan to address issues, and leveraging data to benchmark brand performance.
 VoC programs don't end once an issue resolves itself; instead, they continually focus on customer needs to drive change and improvements.